Descartes's theorem: History

 Geometrical problems involving tangent circles have been pondered for millennia.
 In ancient Greece of the third century BC, Apollonius of Perga devoted an entire book to the topic, Ἐπαφαί [Tangencies].
 It has been lost, and is known largely through a description of its contents by Pappus of Alexandria and through fragmentary references to it in medieval Islamic mathematics.
 However, Greek geometry was largely focused on straightedge and compass construction.
-For instance, the problem of Apollonius, closely related to Descartes' theorem, asks for the construction of a circle tangent to three given circles which need not themselves be tangent.
-Instead, Descartes' theorem is formulated using algebraic relations between numbers describing geometric forms.
+For instance, the problem of Apollonius, closely related to Descartes's theorem, asks for the construction of a circle tangent to three given circles which need not themselves be tangent.
+Instead, Descartes's theorem is formulated using algebraic relations between numbers describing geometric forms.
 This is characteristic of analytic geometry, a field pioneered by René Descartes and Pierre de Fermat in the first half of the 17th century.

 Descartes discussed the tangent circle problem briefly in 1643, in two letters to Princess Elisabeth of the Palatinate.
 Descartes initially posed to the princess the problem of Apollonius.
 After Elisabeth's partial results revealed that solving the full problem analytically would be too tedious, he simplified the problem to the case in which the three given circles are mutually tangent, and in solving this simplified problem he came up with the equation describing the relation between the radii, or curvatures, of four pairwise tangent circles.
-This result became known as Descartes' theorem.
+This result became known as Descartes's theorem.
 Descartes did not provide the reasoning through which he found this relation.

-Japanese mathematics frequently concerned problems involving circles and their tangencies, and Japanese mathematician Yamaji Nushizumi stated a form of Descartes' circle theorem in 1751.
+Japanese mathematics frequently concerned problems involving circles and their tangencies, and Japanese mathematician Yamaji Nushizumi stated a form of Descartes's circle theorem in 1751.
 Like Descartes, he expressed it as a polynomial equation on the radii rather than their curvatures.
 The special case of this theorem for one straight line and three circles was recorded on a Japanese sangaku tablet from 1824.

-Descartes' theorem was rediscovered in 1826 by Jakob Steiner, in 1842 by Philip Beecroft, and in 1936 by Frederick Soddy.
+Descartes's theorem was rediscovered in 1826 by Jakob Steiner, in 1842 by Philip Beecroft, and in 1936 by Frederick Soddy.
 Soddy chose to format his version of the theorem as a poem, The Kiss Precise, and published it in Nature.
 The kissing circles in this problem are sometimes known as Soddy circles.
 Soddy also extended the theorem to spheres, and in another poem described the chain of six spheres each tangent to its neighbors and to three given mutually tangent spheres, a configuration now called Soddy's hexlet.
 Thorold Gosset and several others extended the theorem and the poem to arbitrary dimensions; Gosset's version was published the following year.
 The generalization is sometimes called the Soddy–Gosset theorem, although both the hexlet and the three-dimensional version were known earlier, in sangaku and in the 1886 work of Robert Lachlan.
 A generalization for multiple kissing circles in two dimensions was proved in 2025.